 Bulk List Actions

 Ever need to move or archive all the cards in a list, like archiving everything in your "Done" list?
-We made that really easy.
+We made that really easy, too.
 Just hover over the list title, click the menu button in the top right corner, and select "Move all Cards in this List…" or "Archive all Cards in this List…".
-Does what it says on the tin.

-Do you keep Trello open in your browser all day?
-If you're using Chrome or Safari, your browser can generate desktop notifications, an emerging web standard.
+Do you keep Trello open in your browser or on your desktop all day?
+If you're using Chrome or Safari, your browser can generate desktop notifications.
 Just click the Notifications button in the header, and select "Allow Desktop Notifications…" from the menu.
 Now when you get a notification, a small window with the notification will show up in the corner of your desktop, no matter if your tab is focused.

 Not really about Trello.
 Just some good advice.